 Campaigners from across the community worked together with London CLT to write a bid for a community land trust on the site and discuss what sort of homes and buildings people would like to see built.
 On 22 March 2018, we joined with campaigners from Shadwell Citizens to gather at City Hall and hand in both of our bids for community land trust developments.

 Success came in June 2018 when our bid was successful, following a recommitment from Lambeth Council Leader Lib Peck to support the campaign at a Lambeth Citizens Assembly in April.
-Since then we've been working with TfL and the GLA to progress the project.
+Since then we've been working with Transport for London and the Greater London Authority to progress the project.

 Then came the difficult task of choosing our architect.
 The campaign team, which then had become the Christchurch Road Community Steering Group, shortlisted four architects whom we were confident could work with us to design the homes.
 In March 2019, we held a Choose the Architect event in a church close to the site.
 Lambeth residents came and spoke to the architects, asked questions, and then voted for which firm to work with.
 The winner, by a clear margin, was RCKa.